 Juliette Gordon Low House

 The Juliette Gordon Low House is the birthplace of the founder of the USA Girl Scouts.
 She began the organization in 1912, and now it has over 50 million past and present members.
-The house is owned and operated by Girl Scouts of the USA since it was saved from demolition in the 1950s, and now exists as a National Girl Scout Program Center and a house museum for the general public.
-This beautiful house, and the legacy of Juliette Gordon Low, has made her birthplace one of the most visited historic house museums not only in Georgia, but also in the nation.
+The house is owned and operated by Girl Scouts of the USA.
+It was saved from demolition in the 1950s, and now exists as a National Girl Scout Program Center and a museum for the general public.
+The legacy of Juliette Gordon Low has made her birthplace one of the most visited historic house museums not only in Georgia, but in the nation.

 On March 9th, 1963, the first floor of the house was restored and opened to the public as a museum.
 Years later the second and third floors were opened as well, and the entire house was open for viewing.
-The Davenport House is still today known as Savannah’s “line in the sand” and represents an awakening in the community for history to be preserved in the city.
-The house also received a “Preserve American Preservation Award” for its 2000-2003 re-restoration, and President George W. Bush presented the award himself.
+The Davenport House is still today known as Savannah’s “line in the sand.”
+It represents an awakening in the community for history to be preserved in the city.
+The house also received a “Preserve American Preservation Award” for its 2000-2003 re-restoration.
+President George W. Bush presented the award himself.

 Savannah Scottish Rite Temple

-The Scottish Rite Temple has stood in downtown Savannah for more than 85 years, and exists today as a monument to Masonry.
-In the late 1800’s a group of Masons saw the need for a building to house various Blue Lodges and appendant bodies which had no permanent home for over 100 years.
+The Scottish Rite Temple has stood in Savannah for more than 85 years, and is a monument to Masonry.
+In the late 1800’s a group of Masons saw the need for a building to house various Blue Lodges.
 On May 2, 1896, the Masonic Temple Association began and rose a quarter of a million dollars for the land and the temple.
 In the fall of 1912, the contract was awarded for the building and the corner stone was laid June 30, 1913, by Robert L. Colding, Grand Master of Masons in Georgia.

-However, eventually the rising cost of construction was too overwhelming, and three Scottish Rite Masons obtained a loan to finish construction finally in 1923.
+However, eventually the cost of construction was too overwhelming.
+Three Scottish Rite Masons obtained a loan to finish construction in 1923.

 Mercer Williams House

-The Mercer Williams House was designed by New York architect John S. Norris for General Hugh W. Mercer, the great grandfather of the famous Johnny Mercer.
-Construction began in 1860, was briefly put on hold during the Civil War, and was later finished in 1868 by new owner, John Wilder.
+The Mercer Williams House was designed by New York architect John S. Norris for General Hugh W. Mercer.
+The General was the great grandfather of the famous Johnny Mercer.
+Construction began in 1860, was briefly put on hold during the Civil War.
+Later, it was finished in 1868 by new owner, John Wilder.
 In 1969, Jim Williams, one of Savannah’s earliest and most talented private restorationists, bought the vacant house.
-It’s in a long list of more than 50 houses that Mr. Williams saved during his thirty-year career in historic restoration in the South.
+It is one of over 50 houses that Williams saved during his thirty-year career in historic restoration in the South.

 Though the house was previously open only to local historic and charitable organizations, it is now open to the public.
-If you stop by, you’ll have a chance to see art and furniture from Mr. Williams’ private collection, including 18th and 19th century furniture, 18th century English and American portraits, drawings from the 17th century, and an extensive collection of Chinese porcelain.
+If you stop by, you’ll have a chance to see art and furniture from Mr. Williams’ private collection.
+This collection includes 18th and 19th century furniture, 18th century portraits, drawings from the 17th century, and Chinese porcelain.
 Today, the house is owned by Dr. Kingery, sister of the late Jim Williams, and has been her residence since 1990.
-She is active in community activities, is a trustee of the Telfair Museum of Art, a board member of the Flannery O’Connor Childhood Home, and a member of Historic Savannah Foundation.
+She is active in community activities, is a trustee of the Telfair Museum of Art.
+She is also a board member of the Flannery O’Connor Childhood Home and Historic Savannah Foundation.

 Flannery O’Connor House

 This house is the birthplace of Flannery O’Connor, legendary southern writer famous for The Violent Bear It Away and Wise Blood.
-She was also the three-time winner of the O. Henry Award, and the posthumous winner of the National Book Award for Fiction for The Complete Stories.
+She was also the three-time winner of the O. Henry Award.
+O’Connor is also the posthumous winner of the National Book Award for Fiction for The Complete Stories.

-O’Connor’s childhood home is one of only a few museum houses in the country that has been restored to the Depression-era, and on your tour you will receive a great background on the life of Mary Flannery and her family.
-There is also the opportunity to view rare books in the Bruckheimer Library, shop for unique gifts, and also get a close look at the garden where a six-year old O’Connor famously taught a “chicken to walk backwards.”
-The home also hosts events throughout the year, including a free Sunday lecture series and the Annual Ursrey Memorial Lecture, which has brought Michael Cunningham, Allan Gurganus, and Jaimy Gordon to Savannah.
+O’Connor’s childhood home is one of only a few museum in the country that has been restored to the Depression-era.
+On your tour you will receive a great background on the life of Mary Flannery and her family.
+There is also the opportunity to view rare books in the Bruckheimer Library.
+You can also get a close look at the garden where a young O’Connor famously taught a “chicken to walk backwards.”
+The home also hosts events throughout the year, including a free Sunday lecture series.